-As a concept, Zen is often equated with relaxation and simplicity.
-Far less frequently, Zen evokes images of German tech companies.
-Cynics can one again smirk at the adoption of Eastern mysticism and "wisdom" for marketing purposes.
-But is ZenMate deserving of trust?
-Does it provide its users with peace of mind and an uncluttered interface while surfing?
-Our test will answer this, and other pressing questions.
+Zen is often equated with relaxation and simplicity, but only rarely with German tech companies.
+Cynics might once again smirk at the adoption of Eastern mysticism and "wisdom" for marketing purposes, however, there is definitely more to ZenMate than meets the eye.
+The service provides its users with peace of mind while surfing in a decluttered interface.

-ZenMate is a VPN provider headquartered in Berlin, which since 2018 has been owned by the Israeli tech firm Kape Technologies, the parent company of CyberGhost and some other data security programs.
+ZenMate is a Berlin-based VPN provider, owned since 2018 by Kape Technologies (London), the parent company of CyberGhost and a handful of other data security programs.
 Below, we explore if ZenMate allows users to profit from this infrastructure and its experience, or if the provider needs to meditate on its purpose.